complete-dope/complete-dope.github.io/_posts/2025-03-17-Learning-Why-in-Deep-Learning.md

 Adding Q caching increases code complexity for a relatively modest gain.
 The most expensive operations in inference are typically elsewhere (like the feed-forward networks).

+We dont emphasis enough on the fact that KV cache is the most paining point in inference time .. and we need to reduce it as soon as possible !!